 Arrange a casual gathering — dinner, lunch or coffee — for two or more medical students.
 Share information, and answer questions about your specialty, work-life balance and more.
 Participating students are typically in their first or second year.

 Time commitment: two to three hours on a date of your choice within a four-week period.
-Sessions occur in the Seattle area in the fall.
+Sessions occur in the Seattle area in the fall and in Spokane and Moscow, ID, in the spring.

 Talk With Students.